Free Claude Certified Architect - Foundations (CCA-F) Practice Questions

 - The coordinator did not explicitly pass the literature search agent's findings to the report writing agent's prompt

-- The report writing agent's system prompt needs to explicitly instruct it to include academic citations
+- Update the report writing subagent's system prompt to instruct it to include academic citations

-- The literature search agent and report writing agent are running in parallel, causing a race condition
+- The literature search and report agents run in parallel and a race condition is dropping the citation data

-- The report writing agent's language model has a token limit that prevents it from processing the paper references
+- The report writing model has a token limit preventing processing of all references the search agent returned

 A development team is building a multi-agent system for automated code deployment.
 The coordinator agent must pass the output of a security scanning subagent to a deployment approval subagent.
 The team assumes the deployment subagent can access the security scan results because both subagents run under the same coordinator.
 Why is this assumption INCORRECT?

-- In environment variables set in the CI/CD pipeline configuration
+- In environment variables exported by the CI/CD pipeline configuration

-- In each developer's ~/.claude/CLAUDE.md file with identical content
+- In each developer's user-level ~/.claude/CLAUDE.md, kept identical

 - In the project's .claude/CLAUDE.md file committed to version control